calebmsword/kivy/README.md

 The window coordinates of the position of `a` will obviously change if `a.pos` changes, but it may also change if its "special" parent's position or size changes.
 Hence we create bindings to each of these properties.

-We have chosen terse names for the ids of the widgets so that the lines don't stretch too long.
-However, it is good practice to use more declarative ids for your widgets.
-In such a case, it may be preferable to handle the binding logic directly in Python instead of kvlang.
+In the previous examples, we converted the position of one widget to the coordinates of another purely in kvlang.
+In order to have the relevant bindings for this calculation, we needed an id for the special widget containing the widget that is to be converted.
+However, we might not in general have access to this widget.
+If that is the case, we will need to handle the logic for placing the adjacent performed purely in python.
 See the following example for a demonstration.
 First, create a project structure like the following:

 ```
 my_project/